GurenMashu/KSUM_HackgenAI/README.md

 Content creators and film-makers struggle to efficiently generate creative narratives from current events due to the lack of tools that connect user intent with relevant news insights and structured storytelling.

 ## Solution
-We propose a tool that searches for real news articles based on the user input synopsis/topic/idea, from which most relevant articles are used to generate a screenplay/story-line that can be downloaded.
+We propose a web-based tool that searches for real news articles based on the user input synopsis/topic/idea, from which most relevant articles are used to generate a screenplay/story-line that can be downloaded.
 The extracted articles can be visualized and visited via an interactive 3D mapping within the web-interface.

 ## Project description

 # Technical details
 ## Tech stack and libraries used